mzlogin/config-files/README.md

 * Config YouCompleteMe
     * Install LLVM/Clang for windows and add libclang.dll path to PATH environment variable.
-    * Download [pre-built and ready-to-use distributions of YCM for Windows](https://bitbucket.org/Haroogan/vim-youcompleteme-for-windows), and then unzip it to %userprofile%/vimfiles/bundle/YouCompleteMe.
+    * Download [Vim YouCompleteMe for Windows](https://bitbucket.org/Alexander-Shukaev/vim-youcompleteme-for-windows), and then unzip it to %userprofile%/vimfiles/bundle/YouCompleteMe.
-        You may meet some pitfalls in this step, keep easy and see Overview and Issues in the above link.
+        **You may meet some pitfalls in this step, keep easy and see Overview and Issues in the above link.**

     **Notice:** Your Vim/Clang/YCM should be all x86 or all x64, keep them consistent.